-Have you ever wondered of the term “SWOT Analysis”?
+Have you ever wondered if the term “SWOT Analysis”?
 Or Ever had a chance to do SWOT Analysis for yourself?
-SWOT Analysis is a term coined by Albert Humphry in 1960s.
-It consists of Strength, Weakness, Opportunity and Threats.
-Swot Analysis is done to know a company’s strength, weakness, opportunity and weakness and act accordingly to overcome them.
-It is not possible that all companies will have only strengths and or only weaknesses.
+SWOT Analysis is a term coined by Albert Humphry in the 1960s.
+It consists of Strength, Weakness, Opportunity, and Threats.
+Swot Analysis is done to know a company’s strengths, weaknesses, opportunities, and weaknesses and act accordingly to overcome them.
+Not all companies may have only strengths and or only weaknesses.
 There are strengths as well as weaknesses.

-Swot Analysis is not applicable to a company but even for an individual.
+Swot Analysis does not apply to a company but even for an individual.
 When you appear for an interview, there you will face this question ” What are your Strengths and Weaknesses?
 Have you faced any Threats?”

 Similarly, a marketer has to SWOT Analysis for the company as it is constantly at threats from its competitors and it is the primary objective of a company to overcome its weaknesses and focus on its strength.